Move on Galette des Rois! Welcome, Crêpe Day!

 It’s 2023.
 Everyone’s pressed for time: Boulangeries celebrate Crêpe day with a generous selection of crêpes, pre-made, pre-filled, pre-folded in a triangle shape so school kids can pick them up on the way home, so adults can partake too.

 At home, “maman” (ou “papa”) might prepare a special “goûter” for the younger ones.

 If a birthday is coming up, it might very well turn into a French crêpe party.
 How else would we celebrate Crêpe day?

-There’s another option, the one I chose today: Head to a local crêperie and order a savory crêpe (or “galette bretonne”) made with “sarrazin” (buckwheat flour) or a sweet one (made with “froment,” wheat.)
+There’s another option, the one I chose today: Head to a local crêperie.
+Will it be a savory crêpe (or “galette bretonne”) made with “sarrazin” (buckwheat flour) or a sweet one (made with “froment,” wheat?)

 Don’t forget the cider, whether it comes from Brittany or Normandy.
 Choose between “brut” (dry) “Demi-sec” (medium-dry) or “doux” (sweet.)